 Native ads match the look and feel of your site or app and provide a better user experience for your visitors.
 Native ads are different from standard ads in that they're designed to fit neatly inside the user's path through your site or app.
 Visitors still know they’re ads, but they look great next to your content.
-Native ads are customizable and use high quality ad elements such as high resolution images.

 Native ads are based on flexible components